muratturan19/Visualise_DB/README.md

 This repository contains a demo SQLite database (`demo_sirket.db`) and a simple Python application for querying it with natural language.

+The interface fully supports Turkish input.
+Questions are normalised by trimming whitespace and applying Turkish-aware lowercase conversion to help with common typing mistakes.

 ## Setup
 1. Install dependencies:
    ```bash